Milton Snow: Collections

 His Kéyah tse Khoi' = Land of Cañons (1941) portfolio is held in the Arizona Archives.
 It documents the landscape, and arts and crafts of the Diné people of New Mexico and Arizona.
 A selection of his photographs, Milton "Jack" Snow: Black and White photos used in "A Political History of the Navajo Tribe, 1898-1970" are held in the New Mexico Archives at the University of New Mexico Center for Southwest Research & Special Collections / Robert W. Young Pictorial Collection (PICT).

 His work is held in the permanent collection of the Amon Carter Museum of American Art, the Navajo Nation Museum, the National Archives and Records Administration, the Special Collections and Archives of Northern Arizona University, and the Palace of the Governors photo archives.

-The U.S. National Archives and Records Administration holds 219 of his images images under the name Milton Snow, and some are held in the archive under his nickname, Jack Snow.
+The U.S. National Archives and Records Administration holds 219 of his images under the name Milton Snow, and some are held in the archive under his nickname, Jack Snow.